Stoke St Gregory: Governance

 The civil parish has a parish council.

-The parish is in the Non-metropolitan district of Somerset West and Taunton and the non-metropolitan county of Somerset, governed by Somerset County Council.
-It was previously in the district of Taunton Deane, which was formed on 1 April 1974 under the Local Government Act 1972, and part of Taunton Rural District before that.
+For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Somerset West and Taunton (formed on 1 April 2019) and, before this, the district of Taunton Deane (established under the Local Government Act 1972).
+From 1894 to 1974, for local government purposes, Stoke St Gregory was part of Taunton Rural District.

-Stoke St Gregory is part of Taunton Deane county constituency, represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election.
+Stoke St Gregory is part of Taunton and Wellington county constituency, represented in the House of Commons of the Parliament of the United Kingdom.
+It elects one member of parliament (MP) by the first past the post system of election.

 Church and chapel

 The Church of England parish of church of St Gregory was built in the 14th century.
 It has some 15th- and 18th-century features, was twice restored in the 19th century and is a Grade I listed building.
 There is a set of 17th- or 18th-century stocks in the churchyard.
 Nearby may be found the grave of Bunny Austin, renowned 1930s tennis champion.

 The churchyard is home to generations of the Hembrow family.

 The Baptist Church was built in 1895 and has stables at the rear.